-Professor Catharine Edwards was elected President in June 2015, and became a Vice-President in June 2018.
+Professor Catharine Edwards, FBA was elected President in June 2015, and became a Vice-President in June 2018.
 She teaches at Birkbeck, University of London.
 Her research interests lie in Roman cultural history and Latin prose literature, particularly Seneca, as well as responses to classical antiquity in later periods (her books include Death in ancient Rome 2007; she also translated Suetonius Lives of the Caesars for Oxford World’s Classics).
 She served on the Classics sub-panel for the Research Excellence Framework (2014) and is on the steering group of the Capital Classics project, supporting Latin and other classical subjects in London schools.
 Her media work includes many contributions to BBC Radio 4’s ‘In our time’ and a three-part TV series ‘Mothers, murderers and mistresses: empresses of ancient Rome’ for BBC Four.

 Professor Dominic Rathbone, who has been a member of the Roman Society since 1985, was elected President in June 2012, and became a Vice-President in June 2015.
 He is Professor of Ancient History at King’s College London, and his main fields of research interest are Republican Rome and Italy, the economy and fiscality of the Roman world, and Egypt under Roman rule.
 He is keen that the Roman Society, while maintaining its world-class Library and the JRS and Britannia, continues to develop its contacts with and appeal to a wider audience.